ajaxxxxxxxx/ajaxxxxxxxx.github.io/_06UserCreatedGuides/01-How-To-Make-A-Guide.md

 {: .note}
 > It is generally advised that the user know basic markdown and github functionality before submitting a page.
 This guide will cover some of this but not everything

 1.)
-In our [Github](https://github.com/TheMrNewVegas/TheMrNewVegas.github.io) find the section labeled User Created Guides
+In our [Github](https://github.com/TheMrNewVegas/TheMrNewVegas.github.io) find the section labeled `UserCreatedGuides`

 {: .hint}
 > This entire process can be done locally using a text document.
 Simply replace the .txt with .md and upload the finished document into the Created Guides section as a Pull Request